NANO Agent Stack

 The task is assigned to a department manager who owns the workflow domain.

-The run emits markdown, JSON trace data, checkpoints, and visual inspection artifacts.
+Approved runs invoke skills and provider-assisted notes, then emit markdown, JSON trace data, approvals, and visual inspection artifacts.

 npm install